-A spinal cord injury (SCI) can cause depression.
+Depression may happen right away or develop weeks or months after the injury.
 You may be very sad and grieve for the way your life was before the injury.
-You may be angry and blame yourself or others for what happened to cause the SCI.
+You may be angry and blame yourself or others for what happened.
 You may have a hard time adjusting to being dependent on others for your care.
 You may also be sad or depressed because you are not able to do the things you enjoy.
-Some medicines that you take for your SCI or other health problems, like pain, also may make you feel depressed.
+Some medicines that you take for this injury or other health problems may also make you feel depressed.

 How is depression diagnosed?

-Depression can start slowly or suddenly.
 Other people may see changes before you see or feel them.
-Your caregiver will ask questions about your health and your signs and symptoms.
-You may have depression if you feel depressed or lose interest in doing things you enjoy nearly every day for at least 2 weeks.
-You also have 4 or more of the following symptoms:
+Your healthcare provider will ask about your depression.
+He or she may ask if you have felt depressed every day for at least 2 weeks.
+He or she may diagnose depression if you have at least 4 of the following:

-- You feel tired or have less energy than usual.
+- Feeling tired or having less energy than usual

-- You feel worthless, hopeless, and discouraged.
-You feel very guilty all the time.
+- Feeling worthless, hopeless, and discouraged, or guilty all the time

-- You have trouble concentrating and remembering things.
-You have trouble doing daily tasks or making decisions.
+- Trouble concentrating and remembering things, or trouble doing daily tasks or making decisions

 How is depression treated?

-- Psychotherapy: During therapy, you will talk with caregivers about how to cope with your feelings and moods.
+- Therapy is a way for you to talk with healthcare providers about how you feel.
 This can be done alone or in a group.
 It may also be done with family members or a significant other.

-- Medicines: You may be given antidepressant medicine or other medicines to decrease or stop the symptoms of depression.
+- Medicines may be given, such as antidepressants or other medicines to decrease or stop the symptoms of depression.
 You may need to take antidepressants for several weeks before you begin to feel better.
-Do not stop taking antidepressants unless your caregiver tells you to.
-Caregivers may try a different antidepressant if one type does not work.
+Do not stop taking antidepressants unless your healthcare provider tells you to.
+Healthcare providers may try a different antidepressant if one type does not work.
 You may need to take antidepressants for up to 1 year.
 If you have had more than 2 episodes of major depression, you may need to use antidepressants longer.
-Do not take any herbal, vitamin, or food supplements unless your caregiver tells you to.
-It may not be safe to take some of these supplements with your other medicines.

 Where can I find support and more information?